hectormartinez/hectormartinez.github.io/index.md

 * [Danish UD](http://universaldependencies.github.io/docs/) I have been involved in the conversion of the Copenhagen Dependency Treebank to the Universal Dependencies formalism.

 ### Publications
+1. Johannsen A, Martínez Alonso H and Søgaard A . _Any-language frame semantic parsing_.
+EMNLP 2015 (to appear).
-1. Martínez Alonso H, Johannsen A, Lopez de Lacalle O, Agirre E. _Predicting word sense annotation agreement_.
-LSDSem 2015.
+1. Martínez Alonso H, Johannsen A, Lopez de Lacalle O and Agirre E. _Predicting word sense annotation agreement_.
+LSDSem 2015 (to appear).
 1. Plank B, Martínez Alonso H, Agić Ž, Merkler D and Søgaard A. _Do dependency parsing metrics correlate with human judgments?_.
 CONLL 2015
 1. Søgaard A, Agić Ž, Martínez Alonso H, Plank B, Bohnet B and Johannsen A. _Inverted Indexing for Cross-lingual NLP_.
 ACL 2015.
 1. Martínez Alonso H, Plank B, Skjærholt A and Søgaard A. _Learning to parse with IAA-weighted loss_.
 NAACL-HLT 2015.